SKA-ScienceDataProcessor/integration-prototype/sip/science_pipeline_workflows/ical_dask/README.md

 are built using the shell script `DockerBuild_bind.sh` and the Dockerfiles in `dockerfiles` folder.

+## Starting Docker Swarm

+A swarm can be started with `docker swarm init` command.
+On some hosts, e.g. AlaSKA P3 it can be already started by default.

 ## Starting Dask Execution Engine services

 The Docker Swarm Dask Execution Engine services can be started in two different